paulaspinall23/DuckDuckGoose-CSharp/README.md

 1. Run `dotnet run` to launch the app

-1. The app should now be available ar https://localhost:7151
+1. The app should now be available at https://localhost:7151

 If you get a security error when running the app, add and trust a self-signed certificate with `dotnet dev-certs https --trust`.